Veteran Retirement Playbook

 Your portfolio only needs to cover the gap + wants + legacy.

-FIRE for veterans: the bridge-years plan (retire early without stepping on rakes)
+FIRE for veterans: the bridge-years plan (retire early without missing the expensive details)

 The core FIRE question